1961 Jaguar Mark X 3.8 Litre Saloon 7868 RW

 After a couple of year’s use it was sold by Jaguar’s main agent in Cheltenham in 1966 and the owner kept it until his death in 2011 when it was sold.
 It changed hands again in 2014 and was restored both mechanically and cosmetically.
 It then came full circle as the current owner of Sir William’s house at Wappenbury Hall on the edge of Coventry, became the owner of 7868 RW.
-He was kind enough to loan the car to the Trust for display in the Collection Centre during 2021 and 2022 and we have now convinced him to part with it.
-In May 2023 we collected it from Wappenbury Hall and it is in the process of undergoing some light re-commissioning work before we put it on display alongside Sir William Lyons’ XJ6 PHP 42G.
+He initially loaned the car to the Trust for display in the Collection Centre during 2021 and 2022, but the ownership later changed to the Trust.

 Jaguar tried installing the 4.5 litre V8 engine which they inherited when the company bought Daimler in 1961.
 While it fitted into the engine bay and increased both acceleration and top speed, the Daimler production line could not produce engines in sufficient quantity, so in 1964 the 3.8 litre XK engine was replaced with the enlarged 4.2 litre version, which also went into the E-type.
 In 1966 the model designation was changed to 420G prompted by the American market with 420 representing the engine and G meaning Grand.